danielgauci/WhispirDotNet/README.md

 # WhispirDotNet
-Wrapper for the Whispir API.
+Wrapper for the Whispir.io API.